gerbsec/gerbsec.github.io/_posts/2024-07-06-cs-obfuscation-for-fun-and-profit.md

 }
 ```

-here we simply open a directory for files, rotate through the files and execute our obfuscation techniques. at its current state its a a gui tool. in my next release i'll be pushing out a a command line tool that takes a directory for an argument.
+here we simply open a directory for files, rotate through the files and execute our obfuscation techniques. at its current state its a a gui tool. in my next release i'll be pushing it out as a command line tool that takes a directory for an argument.
 ## protections

 now, let's break down the different protections used in smokeyobfuscator.